 Pro Tip: Make sure to visit the Peace Arch Historical State Park, which contains the International Peace Arch.
-The International Peace Arch celebrated its 100th anniversary in 2021 after undergoing restoration.
-This park is unique because it is two parks in two countries.
-One half is in the United States and is a Washington State Park, and the other half is in Canada, a British Columbia Provincial Park.
+The white, 67-foot International Peace Arch celebrated its 100th anniversary in 2021.
+This park is unique because the park is in two countries.
+One half is in the United States and is a Washington state park, and the other half is in Canada, a British Columbia provincial park.

 5. Tokeland Hotel